sigtyp/ST2024/README.md

 ```

 ### POS-tagging
 You should submit a `.json` file with a list of sentences.
 Each sentence is a list of `(token, (POS1, POS2, POS3))` tuples.
 The second element of this tuple is another tuple/list of your top-3 POS-tag predictions.
 Remember that the order of your predictions is important!
-If you have less than 3 predictions, you can submit empty strings.
+If you have less than 3 predictions, you can submit empty strings/underscores.

 ```
 [